 What expectations should I have about my retreat?

 Try not to put pressure on your performance, expectations on how you should feel, or fixate on the outcome of the retreat.
-Instead, be open to new ideas, try-on new concepts and be prepared to look at life in new and inspiring ways, and we hope you will walk away with more self knowledge, love and insight than you had before you commenced.
+Instead, be open to new ideas, try-on new concepts and be prepared to look at life in new and inspiring ways.
+We hope by the end of your retreat you'll walk away with more self knowledge, love and insight than you had before you started.

 The optimal goal is that at the conclusion of the retreat, you are inspired and truly committed to your new journey, ready to embody a new lifestyle, improve your wellness habits and strive for an open mindset.